17 Reasons Why Fall Is the Best Time to Start a New Relationship

 You've probably heard this term before (if you haven't, it's supposedly a derivative of "hand-cuffing", because you're connecting yourself to another person), and there's a scientific reason it exists.
 "Cuffing season refers to the human tendency to wind our energy levels down and prepare for winter," says Scott Carroll, M.D., a psychiatrist.
 "Humans don't hibernate, but our energy levels decrease and we naturally gather with others to help our survival.
 That means we are neurobiologically more prone to bond with someone at this time of the year."

-“People don’t want to show up solo at holiday parties, so they’re more responsive on dating sites and apps,” says Valdez.
-“From Labor Day picnics to Halloween and Christmas soirees, the number of get togethers you’re invited to usually increases toward the end of the year.
-That ramps up the pressure to meet your +1, which is one of the reasons daters typically get a higher response rate during the late fall and winter months.”
-If you’re already got a plus-one but are looking for the perfect outfit, check out The 15 Best Looks to Wear to a Fall Wedding This Year.
+"People don't want to show up solo at holiday parties, so they're more responsive on dating sites and apps," says Valdez.
+"From Labor Day picnics to Halloween and Christmas soirees, the number of get togethers you're invited to usually increases toward the end of the year.
+That ramps up the pressure to meet your +1, which is one of the reasons daters typically get a higher response rate during the late fall and winter months."
+If you've already got a plus-one but are looking for the perfect outfit, check out 40 Best Fashion Brands for Women Over 40.